How to Master Your Startup’s Burn Rate

 5. When should I worry about my burn rate?

 You should worry about your burn rate if it is consistently high, and your revenue isn’t enough to cover it.
-If you don’t have a clear plan to get more funds or reduce spending, it’s time to adjust.
+If you don’t have a clear plan to secure more funds or reduce spending, it’s time to adjust.